rsms/inter/CONTRIBUTING.md

 > Do I need Glyphs or RoboFont to build font files?

 No, you don't.
-To build font files, all you need is Python.
+To build font files, all you need is Python 2.7.
 To edit the font files, you need something that can edit .glyphs or UFO files.

 ----